 Pere Lachaise Cemetery.
 We spent a few hours wandering around this massive cemetery.
 We visited the graves of Jim Morrison, Frederic Chopin, Honore de Balzac, Marcel Proust and Isadora Duncan.
 There are many other past contributors to the arts in the over 70,000 tombs in this cemetery.

-If you would like to have a memorable trip abroad with your age ten and under kids, do your research to keep their interests growing minds blossoming.
+If you would like to have a memorable trip abroad with your age ten and under kids, do your research to keep their interests growing and minds blossoming.
 It is now thirteen years later, my children, now in their early twenties, still remember our trip to Paris as one of the best and most memorable in their lives.